 “Cold,” I said, reaching toward Henry.

-He climbed up into the bed with me, urged me to roll onto my side, and then fit his large body behind mine, cradling me in his warmth.
+He climbed into the bed with me, prompted me to roll onto my side, and then fit his large body behind mine, cradling me in his warmth.

-I fell asleep to the feeling of him threading his fingers through my unbound hair.
+I fell asleep to the feel of him threading his fingers through my unbound hair.

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

 This book is a work of fiction.
 References to real people, establishments, locales, events, and organizations are used fictitiously and only with the intent to provide a sense of historical authenticity.
 All other characters, dialog, incidents, and settings are drawn from the author’s imagination and are not to be construed as real.